nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 ![Repository Create](images/8.png)

-Select the compartment and enter *helidon-stock-application* as the Repository Name, then choose Access as *Public* and then click *Create Repository*.
+Select the compartment and enter *quickstart-mp* as the Repository Name, then choose Access as *Public* and then click *Create Repository*.

 ![Repository Description](images/9.png)